Fajr International Theater Festival: 1980s

 The first edition of Fajr International Theater Festival was held from 1st to 11th of February 1983.
 February 11th marks the date of the victory of the Iranian revolution which is usually the date of the festival's award ceremony.
 Taha Abde-Khodayi, then head of Dramatic Arts Center under Ministry of Culture, was the director of the first edition.

 Second edition of Fajr International Theater Festival was held in February 1984.
 Again Taha Abde-Khodayi served as its director.
 The award ceremony was held on February 12.
-Reza Saberi won the best director award for The Fifth Opressed and Hossein Nuri won the best playwright award for The Crimson Cloak.
+Reza Saberi won the best director award for The Fifth Oppressed and Hossein Nuri won the best playwright award for The Crimson Cloak.

 3rd Fajr International Theater Festival was held in February 1985 with Taha Abde-Khodayi as its director for the 3rd consecutive year.
 Although the festival hadn't adopted the "international" label by then, it hosted foreign works including a play from Iraq.
 The best playwright award was gained by Mohammad-Reza Zandi for the play Alas and the best director award went to Mostafa Qalandari for the same play.

 4th Fajr International Theater Festival was held in February 1986.
 Taha Abde-Khodayi saved his position as the director of the festival.
 Khosrow Shakibai won the best director award for the play Playbook of Law.

 Fifth edition of Fajr International Theater Festival was regularly held in February 1987.
 Director of the festival didn't change.
 Anoushirvan Arjmand received a diploma of honor as best director for The Last Trick and Parviz Arab was awarded as the best playwright for Flip.

 6th Fajr International Theater Festival was held in February 1988.
 After five editions under Taha Abde-Khodayi a new director was assigned who was Ali Montazeri.
 Salman Farsi Saleh-zehi was awarded as best director for Water, Air, Earth.

 7th Fajr International Theater Festival was held in February 1989 having Ali Montazeri as its director for the second year.
 For the first time it included a section called Movie Plays showcasing some movies based on plays.
 Grigori Kozintsev's King Lear based on Shakespeare's work was presented in this section.